Inokinoki/inoki-blog/source/_posts/KDEConnect-iOS-dev-dairy-1.md

 [!]
 The platform of the target `Pods` (iOS 7.0) may not be compatible with `VTAcknowledgementsViewController (1.5.2)` which has a minimum requirement of iOS 8.0 - tvOS 9.0.
 ```

-It's obvious that the target OS version should be updated.
+The target OS version should be updated.
 I directly update it to `platform :ios, '12.0'`.

 ```
 [!]
 The abstract target Pods is not inherited by a concrete target, so the following dependencies won't make it into any targets in your project:
     ...
 ```

-This message indicates that the `pods`(dependencies) don't have a target, according to the CocoaPod doc, I should add `target "kdeconnect-ios"` and wrap all the pods with a `do ... end` body.
+This message indicates that the `pods`(dependencies) do not have a target; according to the CocoaPod doc, I should add `target "kdeconnect-ios"` and wrap all the pods with a `do ... end` body.

 ## Final Podfile